-To urge the preservation of buildings that are fine or interesting examples of architecture;
+- Urge the preservation of buildings that are fine or interesting examples of architecture

-To help in the enforcement of zoning laws and to foster good taste in new building;
+- Help in the enforcement of zoning laws and to foster good taste in new building

-To maintain the character of the Green and its surroundings as the central feature of the village;
+- Maintain the character of the Green and its surroundings as the central feature of the village

-To encourage the planting & care of trees in the community;
+- Encourage the planting & care of trees in the community

-To cooperate with other organizations devoted to the same ends.
+- Cooperate with other organizations devoted to the same ends

 Photography & Photo Submissions

 All photos used in this site and in our print materials have been generously provided by Tom Vince and the Western Reserve Academy historic archive, Alan Doe and Eric Hancsak.